 Let’s take a closer look at some of the main options:

 Ash is a light-colored, versatile hardwood that offers exceptional durability and rot resistance, impressive sustainability credentials and attractive grain that will visually enhance any surface.

-There are a number of pine species available for your timber cladding project, including Scots pine with its distinctive knots and the knot-free radiata pine.
-Compared to other similar softwoods, pine offers some of the best rot resistance and durability and as a fast-growing wood, it is also abundant and affordable.
+There are a number of pine species available for your cladding projects, including Scots pine with its distinctive knots and the relatively knot-free radiata pine.
+Compared to other similar softwoods, pine offers some of the best rot resistance and durability and as a fast-growing wood, there is usually plenty of supply at affordable prices.